 So you understand what you are getting when you buy from us, I'd like to explain my breeding practices.
 It would seem that breeding only the best to the best would be how it's done.
 You can certainly do that but you have to accept the consequences, did I mention this is a rather difficult breed?
 Breeding tufted to tufted: Any chicks, could be up to 50%, that receive 2 genes (one from the rooster and one from the hen) for the tufts will die in the shell or soon after hatching, no exceptions.
 It's a lethal gene so there are no Araucana's that are homozygous for the tuft gene (meaning all their chicks will be tufted).
 A few of my pairings in a pen may be tufted to tufted but the majority is planned clean faced (no tufts at all and so does not carry the gene and cannot produce it unless bred to tufted) bred to a tufted.
 Tufted can be anything from a bit of one feather on one side to both sides and whopping big tufts.
 Any bit of tuft means they carry the gene, it's a dominant gene so that means if they have the gene and can pass it on, they must show it, or rather they must be tufted themselves.
 You can "usually" see the tufts on day old chicks once they fluff up, sometimes as soon as they hatch so they can be sorted and culled as babies if you desire.

 Rumpless: I have noted that too much of anything can have poor results.
 I believe that Rumpless to Rumpless breeding is actually the best way to go.
 Rumpless is just the absence of a tail.
 You can feel a tail bump on a newly hatched chick and even rumpless to rumpless may produce a few tailed or partial tailed chicks.
-Over time, rumpless to rumpless can produce nearly 100% rumpless but there may be some with a shorter back than is good.
-They look chopped off at the rear, not the nice rounded contour that they should have.
+Over time, rumpless to rumpless can produce 100% rumpless and that should be the goal, however I will use an individual that has a tail, partial tail or a few tail feathers if they are exceptional otherwise.
+Chopped off at the rear, not the nice rounded contour that they should have are not desired.
 They can be more prone to poopy butt as chicks and adults and have more issues with mating naturally because of this shape.
 I like the chicks I'm getting and while the more correct Araucana's will bring the better prices, the faulted ones may certainly have value to a breed with such a small gene pool and are therefore useful in the breeding pen if bred properly.